 The determination of such conditions will be made by the chancellor or his/her designee in consultation with Police Services and Maintenance and Operations and will be based on definitions and announcements from the Department of Transportation, state and local police agencies, and other public officials using data provided by local and national weather services.
 While the conditions in specific locales may vary, such local conditions may not apply uniformly to the entire region.
 The college will endeavor to meet its dual responsibility of conducting classes and managing the safety of its students, staff, and faculty during hazardous weather conditions in the region.

-When the chancellor makes the decision to close Penn State Harrisburg or delay the start of classes, the regional media will be notified at least two hours prior to the standard 8:00 a.m. reporting time for staff and before the start of the earliest scheduled classes.
+When the chancellor makes the decision to close Penn State Harrisburg or delay the start of classes, it will be announced with as much advance notice as possible before the standard 8:00 a.m. reporting time for staff and before the start of the earliest scheduled classes.
 The announcement will apply to all classes for the period affected, that is, morning, afternoon, or evening according to the specific scripts shown below.

 The college will make its announcement in the following ways: